flaqai/open-ai-creator-desktop/README.md

   not guarantee that model is integrated into the generation forms.
 - **Media catalog** (`/media-library`, also embedded in Settings → History): searchable uploaded references and generated results, filtered by type and origin, with preview/download and local-archive status.
-- **Creator workspace**: first-run Flaq.ai guidance, connection testing, model/parameter controls, contextual guide dialogs, appearance and language settings.
+- **Creator workspace**: first-run Flaq AI guidance, connection testing, model/parameter controls, contextual guide dialogs, appearance and language settings.
 - **Persistent drafts and history**: drafts keep input media bytes in IndexedDB; task history and uploaded-reference indexes are device-local.
 Pending-task recovery resumes status queries, not a fresh paid generation.